grafana/grafana/docs/sources/panels/field-options/standard-field-options.md

 > **Note:** Only available in Grafana 7.3+.

-The field color option defines how Grafana should color series or fields.
-There are multiple modes here that work very differently and their utility depend largly on what visualization you currenly have selected.
+The field color option defines how Grafana colors series or fields.
+There are multiple modes here that work very differently, and their utility depends largely on what visualization you currently have selected.

 Continuous color modes use a value's percentage relative to min and max to interpolate a color.